j3ffyang/blockchain_spec_in_chinese/README.md

 # 区块链的技术细节

-Disclaimer: the content in this document was collected from my personal idea and information from open source community, specially Hyperledger at Github.com and Linux Foundations.
+Disclaimer: the content in this document was collected from my personal idea and information from open source community, specially Hyperledger at Github.com and Linux Foundations, or specified individually.

 # 目录
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->